JeM’s Balakot facility hit by IAF re-activated, extensive training activity reported by intel

 Sources tell OneIndia that the targets that were hit included the training complex, a seminary and two halls that accommodated the terrorists.
 While the Research and Analysis Wing had mapped the entire Balakot facility several years back, the IAF went in for a precision strike.
 The intent was to hit the selected four targets, the source added.

-The evidence that was collected us under the classified category and it was entirely up to the government whether or not to release the information.
+The evidence that was collected under the classified category and it was entirely up to the government whether or not to release the information.
 India collected evidence in the form of Synthetic Aperture Radar, which suggested that the four buildings that were selected as targets were hit.

 Pakistan is on over-drive mode, following the abrogation of Article 370.
 Apart from planning a blood bath in Jammu and Kashmir, Pakistan has also deployed over 100 Special Service Group commandos along the Line of Control (LoC).